Social history: American social history

-In United States historiography, history from below is referred to as "history from the bottom-up" and is called "peoples history", associated in popular consciousness with Howard Zinn and his 1980 book A People's History of the United States.
+In United States historiography, history from below is referred to as "history from the bottom up".
+It is called "people's history", associated in popular consciousness with Howard Zinn and his 1980 book A People's History of the United States.
 Charles Tilly argues the tasks of the social historian are 1) "documenting large structural changes; 2) reconstructing the experiences of ordinary people in the course of those changes; and (3) connecting the two".

-The intellectual foundations of the “history from below” approach were further shaped by post–World War II developments.
+The intellectual foundations of the "history from below" approach were further shaped by post–World War II developments.
 During the Cold War years, historians increasingly adopted quantitative methods, applying social-scientific models to the study of voter behavior, social mobility, and economic trends.
-This era witnessed the rise of the so-called “social science history,” which sought to render historical inquiry systematic and analytical.
-Within this context, the proponents of the “New Economic History” (Cliometrics), such as Robert Fogel and Douglass North, employed mathematical models and economic data to reinterpret major historical processes.
-However, this approach was criticized for its tendency to reduce complex human experiences to numerical expressions.
+This era witnessed the rise of the so-called "social science history", which sought to render historical inquiry systematic and analytical.
+Within this context, the proponents of the "New Economic History" (Cliometrics), such as Robert Fogel and Douglass North, employed mathematical models and economic data to reinterpret major historical processes.
+However, this approach was criticized for reducing complex human experiences to numerical expressions.
 The founding of the Social Science History Association in 1976 marked a decisive institutionalization of this methodological orientation.

 Americanist Paul E. Johnson recalls the heady early promise of the movement in the late 1960s:

 The New Social History reached UCLA at about that time, and I was trained as a quantitative social science historian.
 I learned that "literary" evidence and the kinds of history that could be written from it were inherently elitist and untrustworthy.
 Our cousins, the Annalistes, talked of ignoring heroes and events and reconstructing the more constitutive and enduring "background" of history.
 Such history could be made only with quantifiable sources.
 The result would be a "History from the Bottom Up" that ultimately engulfed traditional history and, somehow, helped to make a Better World.
 Much of this was acted out with mad-scientist bravado.
 One well-known quantifier said that anyone who did not know statistics at least through multiple regression should not hold a job in a history department.
 My own advisor told us that he wanted history to become "a predictive social science."
 I never went that far.
 I was drawn to the new social history by its democratic inclusiveness as much as by its system and precision.
 I wanted to write the history of ordinary people—to historicize them, put them into the social structures and long-term trends that shaped their lives, and at the same time resurrect what they said and did.
 In the late 1960s, quantitative social history looked like the best way to do that.